gngowtham25/notes-mad-react/README.md

 # Overview

 Notes lets you create, edit and delete notes.
-You may also add or delete tags for each note.

 *Technical description: A Single-Page Application making Promise based HTTP requests built with ReactJS and a Node JS API*